Read This First

 Prompt 3: List and comment on the differences in economic behaviors between cultures and sub-cultures.

-The central claim is this: Economic behavior varies significantly across cultures and sub-cultures, reflecting the influence of historical, social, environmental, and religious factors on individual and collective decision-making processes.
+In plain terms: Economic behavior varies significantly across cultures and sub-cultures, reflecting the influence of historical, social, environmental, and religious factors on individual and collective decision-making processes.

 East Asian vs. Western Cultures